caido/documentation/src/configuration/default_listening_address.md

 # Default listening address/port

 Caido, by default, listens on the IP address `127.0.0.1` and port `8080`.
-This means that Caido will only be accessible from the same machine it is running on, using the address `http://127.0.0.1:8080`.
+This means that Caido will only be accessible from the same machine it is running on.

 However, you can change the listening address and port to suit your needs.
 There are two ways to change the listening address, depending on whether you are using the CLI or the desktop application.